-Specific Safety Technologies to be Embraced
+Specific Safety Technologies to be Adopted

-Why Change Matters
+Why Change Is Necessary

-The US Department of Transport announced that it would be embracing a new national strategy for safer roads and vehicles.
-It requires that the National Highway and Traffic Safety Association’s (NHTSA’s) New Car Assessment Program (NCAP) publish updates and rules about aspects such as advanced prevention driving technology.
-It is hoped that newer, more updated rules for vehicle standards will be in motion by 2024.
+The US Department of Transportation established a new national strategy for safer roads and cars.
+It requires the National Highway and Traffic Safety Administration’s (NHTSA) New Car Assessment Program (NCAP) to provide updates and rules on topics like advanced preventative driving technology.
+It is hoped that improved, more up-to-date vehicle standards would be in place by 2024.